 The very first thing you need to know about computers is the parts and what they do.
 There are probably hundreds of different devices and hardware components, but here are a few of the raw basics:

-- Monitor/screen: What you are looking at right now.
-Displays text, images, videos, and all those information.
+- Monitor: What you are looking at right now.

 - Cathode-Ray Tube (CRT): Once upon a time, computer monitors are big, bulky, and can be used as training weights.
-CRT monitors are obsolete and rarely seen now.
+CRT monitors are obsolete and rarely used now.

 - Liquid Crystal Display (LCD): The technology that took over CRT.
-LCD displays are thin and use heck a lot less energy… Not surprising as to why these got popular.
+LCD displays are thin and use a lot less energy… Not surprising why these got popular.

 - Light-Emitting Diode (LED): The common Joe modern-day screen technology that is everywhere – Desktops, laptops, tablets, mobile phones.